stevedya/wealthsimple-dashboard-customizer/README.md

 ## Development

+To develop you must npm install
+`npm install`

 To compile the styles while working on the project please use this command: `npx tailwindcss -i ./css/input.css -o ./main.css --watch`

 For production releases please compile with: `npx tailwindcss -i ./css/input.css -o ./main.css --minify`